5803emma/milestone2-simongame/README.md

 #### Styling

+- #### Colours

+    The site is designed to be simple and intuitive.
+The dark background contrasts with the game board, helping it to stand out.
+The buttons, display, slider and modals all use colours which are in keeping with the game board for design continuity.
+The white font is easy to read on the dark background.

+- #### Fonts

+    The Google Font Righteous was chosen as it is easy to read and has a slightly retro feel to it.

 - #### Backgrounds

     The background image on the main site, the information and lose modals, and the win modal are royalty free images from [Unsplash](https://unsplash.com/).